MatSe91/Lightbeam/programm/Testumgebung/Assets/FastLineRenderer/Readme.txt

 Prefab
 --------------------------------------------------------------------------------
-I've setup three prefabs for you to drag right into your scene.
+I've setup some prefabs for you to drag right into your scene.

 - FastLineRenderer: Prefab with glow setup ready to go
+- FastLineRendererCanvas: Prefab with glow setup ready to go on a Unity Canvas
 - FastLineRendererCurveSpline: Prefab setup with glow and will look nice with curves and splines
 - FastLineRendererNoGlow: Prefab setup to render lines that don't need glow, curves or splines